-Origami, the art of paper folding, attracts attentions for its beauty and its utility in everyday life.
-Origami has also been the scope of serious mathematical studies.
-The folding operations are simple, in the sense that they are easily realized by hand, but powerful enough to solve cubic equations.
-Therefore, origami is regarded as a powerful geometrical tool allowing constructions that cannot be realized by Euclidean classical tools.
+Origami, the art of paper folding, has attracted people’s minds for its beauty and utility in everyday life.
+Origami has also been the scope of mathematical studies.
+The folding operations are simple, easily realized by hand, but powerful enough to solve cubic equations.
+Origami is regarded as a powerful geometrical tool allowing constructions that classical Euclidean tools could not make.

 E-Origami System Eos

-Computational origami system Eos is designed to study the mathematical aspects of paper folds.
-It includes capabilities of modeling fold operations by algebraic and symbolic methods, computer simulation of origami construction, and proofs of the correctness of the constructed origami.
-Eos is developed by members of Symbolic Computation Research Group (SCORE), department of computer science of University of Tsukuba
+The computational origami system Eos is designed to study the mathematical aspects of paper folds.
+It includes capabilities of modeling fold operations by algebraic and symbolic methods, computer simulation of origami construction, and proof of the correctness of the constructed origami.
+Eos is developed by members of Symbolic Computation Research Group (SCORE), department of computer science of the University of Tsukuba.